-More explorative work, described in examples from India and Uganda, looks at what big data can tell us about people's attitudes and behaviors on health-related topics.
-These examples include analyses of content from social media posts and talk-radio shows-in-depth descriptive information that would otherwise be costly to collect.
+More explorative work, described in examples from India and Uganda, looks at what big data can tell us about people's attitudes and behaviors on healthrelated topics.
+These examples include analyses of content from social media posts and talk-radio shows in-depth descriptive information that would otherwise be costly to collect.
 The analyses could indicate ways to design programs to encourage people to adopt healthier behaviors.

-AFGHANISTAN: COMBINING DATA SOURCES TO PRODUCE NEW POPULATION ESTIMATES census was conducted in 1979, and ongoing insecurity makes it unlikely another one will be undertaken soon.
-Beginning in 2015, the UN Population Fund (UNFPA), WorldPop, Flowminder, and the National Statistics and Information Authority of Afghanistan formed a team to produce new population estimates in Afghanistan by combining big data with traditional survey data.
-48
+AFGHANISTAN: COMBINING DATA SOURCES TO PRODUCE NEW POPULATION ESTIMATES

+How can decisionmakers get the demographic information they need for development planning and resource allocation without a current, or even recent, census?
+Where instability, violence, or other hazards hinder traditional census-taking, machine learning models can generate population estimates to provide the necessary data.
+In Afghanistan, the last official census was conducted in 1979, and ongoing insecurity makes it unlikely another one will be undertaken soon.
+Beginning in 2015, the UN Population Fund (UNFPA), WorldPop, Flowminder, and the National Statistics and Information Authority of Afghanistan formed a team to produce new population estimates in Afghanistan by combining big data with traditional survey data.48